-IABM Names Joe Zaller North American Market Development Officer
+IABM names Joe Zaller North American market development officer

-GLOUCESTERSHIRE, U.K.: The International Association of Broadcasting Manufacturers announced that Joe Zaller will serve as the association’s North American market development officer.
-In this role with the IABM, Zaller will help to develop and implement the IABM’s North American membership growth program; foster awareness of the IABM’s activity, services, and business impact throughout its member community and the North American market as a whole; and promote sales of IABM reports to members, investors, and financial analysts in North America.
+The IABM (International Association of Broadcasting Manufacturers) has announced that Joe Zaller will serve as the association's North American market development officer.
+In this role with the IABM, Zaller will help to develop and implement the association's North American membership growth program; foster awareness of its activity, services and business impact throughout its member community and the North American market as a whole; and promote sales of IABM reports to members, investors and financial analysts in North America.

-Zaller is an established digital media strategist with extensive international experience in broadcast, cable, satellite, IPTV, and mobile TV markets.
-Prior to founding Devoncroft Partners, a provider of strategic marketing and market research for digital media, he served as vice president of corporate development and, earlier, vice president of strategic marketing at Snell & Wilcox.
-Zaller previously was vice president of marketing at Irdeto.
-He holds an MBA from The Paul Merage School of Business at the University of California, Irvine.

 The latest product and technology information